-From the day I joined I started analysing how the product worked, understand the needs of the business and objectives as well as going through zendesk tickets to get a general feel of the complains that users have.
+I started by analysing how the product worked, understand the needs of the business and objectives as well as going through the zendesk tickets which was really useful as I got a general feel of the complains that users had.

-With that in mind I started analysing the current booking journey form as that was the main thing I started working on.
-I started mapping out which screens we need, which ones we can merge to make the flow quicker and easier as well as really transparent and easy to understand.
+With that in mind I started looking at the current booking journey form as that was the main thing I started working on.
+I started mapping out which screens we need, which ones we can merge to make the flow easier to use and understand.